-AmCham members still report on their impression that tax inspectors are focused on looking for errors in order to penalize businesses.
+AmCham members still report their impression that tax inspectors are focused on looking for errors in order to penalize businesses.
 Inspectors and the Tax Administration should position themselves as economic advisors.
 If it is clear that the error was unintentional, it is sufficient and far more useful to issue a warning with a plan to rectify the error.
+AmCham calls for the Tax Administration to make further efforts in terms of preventive measures, instead of imposing additional tax liabilities and administrative fines for minor omissions.